department-of-veterans-affairs/va.gov-team/products/platform/customer-support-tracking/product-outline.md

 ### Key Performance Indicators (KPIs)

-- % of customer support requests that are automatically logged and tagged.
+- % of customer support requests that are automatically tracked and categorized by team.
 - time it takes to compile customer support reports.
-- % of tracked links that go to platform documentation.
+- % of support requests resolved by documentation.

 ------

 ## Assumptions

-- By creating a standardized process for tracking customer support requests across VSP teams, we expect to identify “problem areas” with high burdens of manual support to be prioritized in future VSP initiatives.
+- By creating a standardized process for tracking customer support requests across Platform teams, we expect to identify “problem areas” with high burdens of manual support to be prioritized in future Platform initiatives.

 ## Solution Approach